sn89vivek/ECEN5813_Su17_CCC/README.md

 * project1
 This is a project that explores the use of Make as the build system for multiple target platforms.
 Platforms supported include Ubuntu 17.04, BeagleBoard Black and NXP FRMD-KL25Z.
 Additionally, the assignment is for C-programming practice and development of good coding practices.
 * project2
+This project implemented a UART interupt handler on the FRDM-KL25Z with circular buffers for Rx/Tx.
+* project3
 This project...